Industry insights

 Assess

 During this step, security operators evaluate the incident to determine what is happening and then identify the actions necessary to respond to the situation.
-Assessing an incident at a fence or other restricted area is made much easier if security operators have “eyes on the scene.”
+Assessing an incident at a fence or other restricted area is much easier if security operators have “eyes on the scene.”
 This can include accessing nearby cameras or, in some cases, dispatching a drone to capture footage in real-time.

 Communicate